Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Classical Neural Network for Microorganism Image Analysis

 \subsection{Summary}

-According to the above discussion, we can find that MIA based on the classical neural network has the following characteristics: First, most of the work uses private datasets; Secondly, in the classification tasks, almost all the work includes three steps: pre-processing, feature extraction and classification, which indicates that the microorganism image classification task based on classical neural network is very dependent on feature engineering; Thirdly, among other tasks, there are examples of directly applying classical neural network to process image data, which are different from CNN that appears later.
+According to the above discussion, MIA based on the classical neural network has the following characteristics.
+Firstly, due to the wide range of microorganism applications, such as medical diagnosis, environmental management, food production, and other fields, most datasets used in related papers are privately collected data.
+The lack of public datasets makes it challenging to develop the general MIA algorithm.
+It also makes the comparative evaluation of different algorithms difficult.
+Secondly, classical neural networks usually cannot be applied directly to the image data, so the workflow of MIA based on the classical neural network usually contains three steps: pre-processing, feature extraction, and classification.
+Therefore, feature engineering has a significant influence on the algorithm's performance.
+Besides, classical neural networks used in MIA tasks usually have shallow structures.
+This is because deep networks have numerous connections between different layers, which can result in abundant parameters and hard training problems.
+Thirdly, the most tasks of MIA based on classical neural networks are classification.
+Among other tasks, there are examples of directly applying classical neural networks to process image data, which are different from CNN that appears later.

-Besides, to help readers understand relevant works more quickly and find objective papers, we briefly summarize these papers mentioned above on MIA based on classical neural network in Tab.~\ref{table3}, in which years, application tasks, references, datasets, object species, class problem, methods, and results are provided.
+In addition, to help readers find and understand relevant works quickly, we briefly summarize these papers of MIA based on classical neural network in Tab.~\ref{table3}, in which years, application tasks, references, datasets, object species, category number, methods, and results are provided.

-\begin{landscape} \arraystretch{1.06}
+\begin{landscape} \arraystretch{1.2}

 \end{landscape}